 Walking for Health in West Dorset

-The Patient Participation Group (PPG) at the Tollerford Practice, launched this Walking for Health scheme for the Practice’s patients in 2017 in response to a request from Dr Tingay, lead clinician at the Practice.
-He wanted to have the option to ‘prescribe’ walking to patients who would benefit from the exercise.
+The Patient Participation Group (PPG) at the Tollerford Practice, launched this Walking for Health scheme for the Practice’s patients in 2017 in response to a request from the lead clinician at the Practice.
+He wanted to have the option to recommend walking to patients who would benefit from the exercise.
 One member of the PPG, Barbara Evans, volunteered to investigate the options and following discussions it was decided to join up with a national scheme operated by Ramblers Walking for Health.
-10 volunteer walk leaders were recruited from the local population.
+Ten volunteer walk leaders were recruited from the local population.

-The aim of the Tollerford Walking Group is to help patients and local residents enjoy a more active lifestyle with a social 10 to 55 minute walk followed by a chat over refreshments at the surgery or local café afterwards.
+The aim of the Tollerford Walking Group is to help patients and local residents enjoy a more active lifestyle with a social 10 to 60 minute walk followed by a chat over refreshments at a local café afterwards.
 Our specially trained volunteers lead the walks and are on hand to provide support and encouragement.
 Due to Covid19 there are currently only small group weekly walks in Maiden Newton/Cattistock.
 Please book your place by contacting Barbara Evans (contact details below) on the Monday prior to each weekly walk to secure your place.
 Walks from Maiden Newton/Cattistock are currently meeting every Tuesday at 11.30am at Pound Piece Surgery or Cattistock Tea Rooms – see link to calendar below.
 Walks from Beaminster will re-commence on Wednesday 2nd September – from Tunnel Road Surgery (every third Wednesday of the month from Beaminster Museum) – see link to Walking for Health website for more details.

 The NHS says of Walking for Health: ‘Walking is underrated as a form of exercise, walking is ideal for people of all ages and fitness levels who want to be more active.
 Regular walking has been shown to reduce the risk of chronic illnesses, such as heart disease, type 2 diabetes, asthma, stroke and some cancers’.

-We hope that more and more people in West Dorset will come to enjoy the health benefits of regular walks as the scheme develops and we look forward to meeting any local residents who would like to join in.
+We hope that more and more people in West Dorset will come to enjoy the health benefits of regular walks as the scheme continues to develop and we look forward to meeting any local residents who would like to join in.

 To visit the Walking for Health website, click here.